Couchbase-Ecosystem/cbl-reactnative-docs/docs/intro.md

 * Encryption
 	- Full Database

+## Upgrading from 0.6.x?

+See the [Migration Guide](Guides/Migration/v1.md) for detailed instructions on upgrading to version 1.0.

 ## Limitations
 Some of the features supported by other platform implementations of Couchbase Lite are currently not supported: